ELS-RD/anonymisation/README.md

 - randomly remove M Mme Mlle ...
 - post process offsets to detect offset starting or ending in the middle of a word
 - post process to remove M Mme, etc. in offsets
-- post process to remove spaces in offsets

 - implement prediction with multi thread (pipe) V2.1 ?
 - search for phone number, social security number, etc.